jared-hughes/DesmosText/README.md

   - Provide canonical file sizes for code golfing purposes
   - Easy, human-readable sharing independent of Desmos' graph links
 - Transform smoothly (via compilers) to and from Desmos State JSON
+  - more precisely, any graph that doesn't display any errors and is created purely within the Desmos UI should have equal function when transformed through DesmosText
-  - (nice-to-have) can transform back and forth without losing information
+  - (nice-to-have) can transform back and forth without losing any information
 - Everything possible in Desmos should be possible in DesmosText as well
 - Use sane defaults (the same defaults as Desmos) when possible, for example `-10 ≤ x ≤ 10` for viewport bounds
 - (long-term) Can be included in DesModder as a button to switch between DesmosText mode and MathQuill mode